wp-plugins/wp-retina-2x/readme.txt

 == Changelog ==

-= 0.9.7 =
+= 0.9.8 =
+* Change: upload is now HTML5, by drag and drop in the Retina Dashboard!
+* Add: delete all retina files button.
 * Change: hide the columns to ignore in the Retina dashboard.
-* Change: upload is now HTML5, by drag and drop in the Retina Dashboard.
+* Change: generate button only generates pending items (images).
 * Fix: performance boost!
 * Fix: random little fixes.